wvchallenges/se-challenge-expenses/README.md

 1. `src/main/java`: the package for all the java classes
  1. `com.waveapps.sechallenge`: contains the class needed for the configuration of Spring Boot
  2. `com.waveapps.sechallenge.conroller`: contains the controller classes for the upload service
- 3. `com.waveapps.sechallenge.dataReader`: contains the interfaces and implementations of the classes needed to read the import data
+ 3. `com.waveapps.sechallenge.dataReader`: contains the interfaces and implementations of the classes needed to read the  data
  4. `com.waveapps.sechallenge.model`: contains the JPA entities
  5. `com.waveapps.sechallenge.repository`: contains the Spring repositories for DB access
-2. `src/main/resources`: this folder is actually empty because I did not need it
+2. `src/main/resources`: this folder is actually empty, I did not need it in the end but it is a folder created by default by Maven
 3. `src/test/java`: contains the unit tests
 4. `src/test/resources`: the resources needed for the unit tests